nus-cs2113-AY2223S1/ip/docs/README.md

 ------------------------------------------------------------
 ```

-### `bye` - Exits the programme
+### `bye` - Exit the programme

-Exits the programme and save all tasks to the hard-drive
+Exit the programme and save all tasks to the hard-drive

 **Example of usage:**